cloudfoundry-incubator/kubecf/.concourse/suse-buildpacks-ci/README.md

 ## Steps to deploy/modify pipeline

-1. Refer the `config.yaml.prod` configuration to create a file named `config.yaml` and replace all required values.
+1. Make sure you review `config.yaml` and replace values appropriately.

 2. Make sure the concourse target is set and you are logged in.